Review: Chase Sapphire Preferred Card

 Capital One Venture Rewards Card

-The Capital One Venture Rewards card currently offers the biggest sign-up bonus at 75,000 points and offers similar insurance benefits to the CSP.
-However, unlike the Citi Premier card, it doesn’t have an ecosystem that allows it to have extra earning rates with other cards.
+The Capital One Venture Rewards Card currently offers an excellent welcome bonus of 75,000 Capital One Miles and offers similar insurance benefits to the CSP.
+However, unlike the Citi Strata Premier card, it doesn’t have an ecosystem that allows it to have extra earning rates with other cards.

 Capital One Venture Rewards Card